sebasmonia/tfsmacs/README.md

 * RET to visit the file at point
 * R to Revert/undo changes on the files marked
 * C to Check in the files marked.
+* D to diff the version in your local with the latest on the server (using ediff)

+### History

+This is another tabulated-list derived mode, launched by `tfs-history`.
+You can request the history of a single file, or a directory.
+In the later case you will get recursive history to all items under the dir.
+The commands operate on the file under point, or the file marked if any.
+The defaults are as follows:

+* Mark and unmark files as usual m, U, etc.
+* C to open the changeset details for the item selected
+* T ("This version"), to get the version selected
+* D to diff the two versions marked (using ediff)

 ## Team Explorer Everywhere vs tf.exe